“GFD: Blade Of Shadows 2”

 Suddenly…the music stopped.
 The laughter stopped.
 And all heads turned to watch me approach from out of the darkness.

 “Do not bring a halt to your festivities on MY account!
 No!
 Please continue!”
 I shouted sloppily, holding on to a nearby horse cart to steady myself.
 “Let us ALL take joy in the slaughter, shall we?”
 I stepped right into the middle of the crowd, so I could spin slowly from that position and look each and every last one of them in the eye.
 “This is what you wanted?
 They murder your loved ones, so you murder theirs?
 All is right with the world, is it?
 An eye for an eye?
-A tooth for a tooth?”
+A tooth for a tooth?
+I′ll have you know that I take NO pride in this!
+None!”
 I stumbled forward a bit, but caught myself before I fell.
-I could look around the flames before me to see Tadashi’s judging eyes looking at me with a sense of shame.
+I could peer around the flames before me to see Tadashi’s judging eyes looking at me with a sense of shame.
 I only gave him an intoxicated grin in return.
 As if to defy his condemnation of me.
-“You all think that the ones you fear will forget this?
+Pointing a drunken finger, I shouted, “You all think that the ones you fear will forget this?
 You think that one display of aggression will somehow free you from the tyranny that exists atop that mountain in the distance?
 EH???”
-Now feeling weak in the knees, I hobbled around the fire, clumsily grinning like a fool as I pointed in the faces of all who were there to witness my self humiliation.
+Now feeling weak in the knees, I hobbled around the fire, clumsily grinning like a fool as I scoffed in the faces of all who were there to witness my self humiliation.
 “You sing and dance now…hehehe…lalala!
 Whooooo!
-Weeeee!
-But little do you know…I’ve doomed you all.” the faces of the villagers changed from confusion to a look of fear.
+Wheeeee!
+But little do you know…I’ve doomed you all.”
+The faces of the villagers changed from confusion to a look of fear.
 For some reason, my drunkenness found such humor in their lost expression.
 “Hahaha!
 I’ve doomed you all!
 So PARTY away!
 Eat!
 Hehehe…DRINK!
 Come on now!
 The time to celebrate is now!”
 I signaled to those playing instruments, “Come now!
 Laaaa la la laaaa!
 Hehehe!
 PLAY!”
 I said.
 “Because…on the morrow…or the next day…or the day after…this act of violence will have to be atoned for.
 What then, I ask you?”
 My awkward footing caused me to trip and fall down into the dirt, leaning against a nearby set of steps.
 “What then…?”
 I repeated, and took one last, long drink from my bottle of rice wine before feeling my eyes getting too heavy to keep open for a moment longer.

-Murmurs ad whispers was all I heard as I was dragged into a state of unconsciousness.
+Murmurs and whispers was all I heard as I was dragged into a state of unconsciousness.
 No more singing.
 No more cheers or chants over their recent victory.
 Good.
 Because they don’t know what it’s like to cut through flesh the way I have.
 They don’t accept the burden of guilt it leaves behind.
-I slaughter those threats so they can go on believing that it’s easy.
-Little do they know that every life you take…also takes a piece of you with them.
+I slaughtered those threats so they could go on believing that it’s easy.
+Little do they know that every life you take…also takes a piece of you into the afterlife with them.

 I fear that my soul is heavy enough to sink me into the depths of Hell as it is.
-And I have nothing but fallen enemies waiting for me there.
+And I have nothing but the enraged spirits of fallen enemies waiting for me there.

 Yes, we were a handful, Jiro and I. It was something that we took pride in.